 Hotelier’s 2006 Top Ten Internet Marketing Resolutions

-By Max Starkov, President & CEO at HEBS Digital and Max Starkov, President & CEO at HEBS Digital
+By Max Starkov, Adjunct Professor NYU Tisch Center for Hospitality, Founder & Director at HEBS Digital and Max Starkov, Adjunct Professor NYU Tisch Center for Hospitality, Founder & Director at HEBS Digital

 As part of your 2006 marketing resolutions, here are the Top Ten Internet Marketing Resolutions your hotel company should urgently adopt: